LukaHarambasic/betBot/README.md

     - EMAIL
     - PASSWORD
 5. Run `npm install` in your terminal - run this after each update.
-6. Run `npm run start` in your terminal - every time you want to set your goals.
+6. Run `npm run dev` in your terminal - every time you want to set your goals.
 7. Enjoy the show and win the game! :)

 PS: This bot doesn't do the bonus bets!
 Don't forget them!!

+## Open topics / ideas

+- [ ] Future proof for final rounds - currently only the group phase is working
+- [ ] Dockerfile
+- [ ] Publish to dockerhub
+- [ ] Find one click deploy solution
+- [ ] Add tests
+- [ ] Check for typos
+- [ ] Restructure the project